hphelion/documentation/commercial/GA1/commercial.undercloud-eon-cli.md

 #Command Line Interface- EON

-The EON client CLI package provides a http-client coupled command line tool for managing Eon (Esx management) services.
+The EON client CLI package provides a http-client coupled command line tool for managing Eon (ESX management) services.

 The Following sections lists the sub-commands and mandatory commands that can be used.